IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 More importantly, a random sample is desired; however, certain subpopulations of customers might end up being significantly overrepresented due to participation bias, driving the score astray.
 Let us quantify this concern.
-We begin by taking the Cartesian product of the aforementioned $$M$$ factors.
-This results in $$K =
-\prod_i m_i$$ distinct combinations of the factors’ levels, which are referred to as cells in what follows.
-For each cell, the number of detractors, neutrals, and promoters that have been observed in the sample are computed and denoted by
+We begin by taking the Cartesian product of the aforementioned $$M$$ variables.
+This results in $$K = \prod_i m_i$$ distinct combinations of the variables’ values, which are referred to as cells in what follows.
+For each cell, the number of detractors, neutrals, and promoters observed in the sample are computed and denoted by
 $$d_i$$, $$u_i$$, and $$p_i$$, respectively.
 The number of respondents in call
 $$i$$ is then